lydtechconsulting/micronaut-rest-java/README.md

-# Micronaut Demo With REST
+# Micronaut & Java Demo with a REST API

-Demo Micronaut application exposing a REST API to enable performing of CRUD operations on an entity.
+Demo Micronaut application written in Java exposing a REST API to enable performing of CRUD operations on an entity.

 The application stores entities in memory.